Documentation

 Interested in the technical details behind layout animations?
 Nanda does an incredible job of explaining the challenges of animating layout with transforms using interactive examples.
 Matt, creator of Motion, did a talk at Vercel conference about the implementation details that is largely up to date.

-Differences with the View Transitions API
+Motion's layout animations vs the View Transitions API

 More browsers are starting to support the View Transitions API, which is similar to Motion's layout animations.